inveniosoftware/training/08-data-models-from-scratch/README.md

 # Tutorial 08 - Data models: Build from scratch

 In this session we will learn how to build a new data model from scratch.
-During that process we will see how to create a new REST **module** for our model and provide functonalities such as storing and searching.
+During that process we will see how to create a new REST **module** for our model and provide functionalities such as storing and searching.

 ### Table of contents